bloombloombloom/Bloom/README.md

 other threads within Bloom do not accept any UNIX signals.
 See source code in src/SignalHandler/ for more.

-#### Inter-component communication
-The components described above interact with each other using an event-based mechanism.
-More on this to follow.

 ---

 ### Building Bloom
 To compile Bloom, the following dependencies must be resolved.
 The accompanying installation commands require support for apt-get.

 #### CMake version 3.22 or later: